-The Office of the Chief Appraiser is primarily responsible for the overall planning, organizing, staffing, coordinating, and controlling of District operations.
+The office of the Chief Appraiser is primarily responsible for the overall planning, organizing, staffing, coordinating, and controlling of District operations.
 The Administration Department's function is to plan, organize, direct and control the business support functions related to human resources, budget, finance, records management, purchasing, fixed assets, facilities and postal services.
 The Appraisal Department is responsible for the valuation of all real and personal property accounts.
 The property types appraised include land, commercial, residential, and business personal property.
-By authority of Texas Occupations Code, the District's appraisers are subject to the laws and rules of the Chapters 51 and 1151, and must be duly registered with The Texas Department of Licensing and Regulation.
+By authority of the Texas Occupations Code, the District's appraisers are subject to the laws and rules of Chapters 51 and 1151, and must be duly registered with The Texas Department of Licensing and Regulation.
 Customer support, including information and assistance to property owners and homestead exemption administration is the responsibility of the Customer Service Department.

-The District staff, based on the 2013 adopted budget, consists of 97 employees in the following departments:
+The District staff, based on the 2017 adopted budget, consists of 127 (125 full time and 2 part time) employees in the following departments:

-- 6 Administration (Chief Appraiser, Business Services & Litigation) - 13 Customer Services (Customer Support & Residential exemptions) - 3 Administrative Services (ARB Support and Arbitration Support) - 7 Information Services Technology (Technology related functions) - 57 Appraisal Services (Appraisal related functions, Appraisal Support Staff including exemptions and abatements) - 11 GIS, Mapping, & Records (GIS, Imagery, Deed Records, Maps, and Records Management)
+- 9 Administration (chief appraiser and business services) - 17 Customer Service (customer support & residential exemptions) - 24 Support Services (appraisal support staff and ARB support) - 8 Information Services Technology (technology related functions) - 57 Appraisal Services (appraisal related functions including data collectors, abatements, absolute exemptions and litigation) - 12 GIS, Mapping, & Records (GIS, maps, imagery, deed records, and records management)